jvillalp/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is used to allow anyone who develops to see your code and be able to understand and follow through what what you have contributed to a project.
+In order words its a "language" that gives meaning to makeups you made and the elements presented in your webpage.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display:block takes up all of the space that is in the parent container, and they encompass inline elements.
+Block elements break onto a new line and dont normally stay within a line of text.
+Examples: <p></p> and <div></div>
+display:inline that reside within the block element which can allow us to edit inside of an element and not break into a new line.
+Examples: <a></a> and <span></span>

 3. What are the 4 areas of the box model?

+The four areas are:
+margin edge, padding edge, border edge, and content edge.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+align:items: center works on centering items at center of cross-axis. "https://css-tricks.com/wp-content/uploads/2018/10/align-items.svg"

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because they can all code at the same time using their own branches and can merge all their work together without affecting the work of others.
+This is helpful when creating an application that requires different versions because they can all branch from the master branch and work on their their parts of the application they need to each individually fix before launching an update.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.